Is your hearing at risk?

 Please get in touch with any questions you may have regarding prevention of auditory injury and how we can help to create a hearing conservation program specifically for your needs.

-Noise – use tools such as SoundEar to visualise noise levels, Dosebadges to measure individual exposure and HC-Risk Profile to calculate the risk of severe hearing loss.
+Noise – Assess the risk thoroughly.
+Use tools such as SoundEar to visualise noise levels, Dosebadges to measure individual exposure and HC-Risk Profile to calculate the risk of severe hearing loss.

 Hearing protection – select appropriate hearing protection that complies with rules and regulations as well as health and hygiene criteria.
-Verify on a regular basis the fit and level of protection the PPE offers remains sufficient.
+Verify on a regular basis that the fit and level of protection the PPE offers, remains sufficient.

 Hearing – use of the OHC-Scan to detect and monitor hearing damage at the very earliest stage.
 DO NOT rely on the traditional hearing test to catalogue a gradual reduction in hearing once it is too late.

 Behaviour – training to focus individuals on the risks of hearing damage.